Skip to content

 Trading fees comparison

-Fee structures differ at the taker level.
-Bybit charges 0.02% maker and 0.055% taker, while Bitget charges 0.02% maker and 0.06% taker.
-That half-basis-point difference favors Bybit, saving $5 per $100,000 in taker volume.
-On a single $100,000 taker trade, you pay $55 on Bybit versus $60 on Bitget.
-Over $1 million in monthly taker volume, Bybit saves $50.
-Over $5 million monthly — realistic for an active day trader — the annual savings reach $3,000.
-Both exchanges offer VIP tier discounts at higher volume levels with comparable reductions.
-For most retail traders placing $100,000-$500,000 in monthly volume, the fee difference amounts to $25-$250 per month — noticeable but not transformative.
-Maker fees are identical at 0.02% on both platforms.
-See the full fee comparison guide for context across all major exchanges.
+Taker fees differ.
+Bybit charges 0.02% maker and 0.055% taker.
+Bitget charges 0.02% maker and 0.06% taker.
+That half-basis-point gap saves $5 per $100,000 in taker volume on Bybit.
+On a $100,000 taker trade, you pay $55 on Bybit versus $60 on Bitget.
+Over $1 million monthly, Bybit saves $50.
+Over $5 million monthly, the annual savings reach $3,000.
+For most retail traders at $100,000-$500,000 monthly volume, the difference is $25-$250 per month.
+Maker fees are the same at 0.02%.
+See the full fee comparison guide for cross-exchange context.

 Leverage & margin